South Carolina Military Retirement Taxes 2026: Complete Tax Guide

 Ready to Calculate Your South Carolina Retirement Income?

-See exactly what civilian salary you need based on your retirement pay, VA disability, and South Carolina's generous $30,000 exemption
+See exactly what civilian salary you need based on your retirement pay, VA disability, and South Carolina's full exemption

-South Carolina offers one of the highest military retirement exemptions in the nation at $30,000 (plus $15,000 more for age 65+).
+South Carolina fully exempts military retirement pay from state income tax, with no cap and no age requirement (since tax year 2022).
 Combined with cost of living 6% below the national average, warm weather year-round, five major military installations, beautiful coastal communities, excellent VA healthcare, and no Social Security tax, South Carolina is an outstanding retirement destination for servicemembers.
 Use our calculator above to see your exact financial picture in the Palmetto State.

 β Support This Free Resource